Thomas Andrews: Death

-Moreover, there is circumstantial evidence to suggest that Stewart had left the ship in lifeboat No. 15 at approximately 1:40 a.m., 40 minutes before the ship sank.
+Moreover, there is circumstantial evidence to suggest that Stewart had left the ship in lifeboat No. 15 at approximately 1:40 am, 40 minutes before the ship sank.
 In Thomas Andrews: Shipbuilder, Bullock concluded that Andrews likely stayed in the smoking room for some time to gather his thoughts, then continued assisting with the evacuation, and discussed several other later sightings of Andrews, including one in the engine room, where he was allegedly seen with Chief Engineer Joseph Bell and guarantee group member Archie Frost, and another on the boat deck.
 This is further corroborated by a private letter written by Andrews' friend David Galloway to Lord Pirrie; Galloway interviewed crewmembers to see if they had any information on Andrews' fate.

-An unnamed officer reportedly saw Andrews "throwing deck chairs overboard to the unfortunates struggling in the water below" to use as floatation devices.
-Mary Sloan, a stewardess on the ship, said that Andrews persuaded her to enter a lifeboat, saying "Ladies, you must get in at once!
+An unnamed crewmember reportedly saw Andrews "throwing deck chairs overboard to the unfortunates struggling in the water below" to use as floatation devices.
+Mary Sloan, a stewardess on the ship, said that Andrews persuaded her to enter a lifeboat, saying, "Ladies, you must get in at once!
 There is not a moment to lose!
 You cannot pick and choose your boat!
 Don't hesitate, get in!"
-Bullock placed this event at 2:05 a.m..
+Bullock placed this event at 2:05 am.
 Andrews was also reportedly seen, carrying a lifebelt, possibly the lifebelt in the smoking room, heading to the bridge, perhaps to find Captain Smith.
 Mess steward Cecil Fitzpatrick claimed to have seen Andrews and Captain Smith together on the bridge just a few minutes before the ship began its final plunge, and that both men put on lifebelts; Smith told Andrews, "We cannot stay any longer; she is going!"
 Fitzpatrick saw Andrews and Smith both jump overboard just as the water reached the bridge.